Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry: The Model

 The TBM phase $\delta$ generates both the Dirac $\cancel{CP}$ phase $\delta_{CP}$ and the Majorana phases in the PMNS matrix to be discussed later in the text.
 For $66^\circ \leq |\delta| \leq 85^\circ$ \cite{Rahat:2018sgs,Rahat:2020mio}, all the PMNS mixing angles are generated within $3\sigma$ of corresponding PDG values \cite{pdglive} and Dirac $CP$ phase $\delta_{CP}$ is predicted to be $1.27 \pi \leq |\delta_{CP}| \leq 1.35 \pi$ \cite{Rahat:2018sgs,Rahat:2020mio}, consistent with the PDG fit $\delta_{CP}^{PDG} = 1.36 \pm 0.17 \pi$ \cite{pdglive}.
 The sign of $\delta$ remains unresolved at this stage and a negative sign of $\delta$ corresponds to a positive sign of $\delta_{CP}$ in the above range.

 Seeking to motivate the asymmetry in the texture from a discrete family symmetry, the order $39$ subgroup $\mc T_{13} \equiv \mc Z_{13} \rtimes \mc Z_{3}$ \cite{bovier1981finite, bovier1981representations, fairbairn1982some, ding2011tri, hartmann2011neutrino, Hartmann:2011dn, ishimori2012introduction, Ramond:2020dgm} of $SU(3)$ appears to be the best candidate \cite{Perez:2019aqq}.
 This group has two different complex triplet representations, required to generate an asymmetric term naturally.
-In Refs.~\cite{Perez:2019aqq} and \cite{Perez:2020nqq}, the structure and key features of the Yukawas of Eq.~\eqref{texture} and the complex TBM mixing of Eq.~\eqref{cTBM} are explained by constructing an $SU(5) \times \mc T_{13}$ model augmented by a $Z_{12}$ `shaping' symmetry.\footnote{Ref.~\cite{Perez:2020nqq} also discusses a slightly different model with a $Z_{14}$ `shaping' symmetry, which will remain out of the scope of this paper.} Introducing four right-handed neutrinos, the fourth required to resolve the discrepancy with oscillation data \cite{pdglive}, this model predicts normal ordering of the light neutrino masses through the seesaw mechanism.
+In Refs.~\cite{Perez:2019aqq} and \cite{Perez:2020nqq}, the structure and key features of the Yukawas of Eq.~\eqref{texture} and the complex TBM mixing of Eq.~\eqref{cTBM} are explained by constructing an $SU(5) \times \mc T_{13}$ model augmented by a $Z_{12}$ `shaping' symmetry.\footnote{Ref.~\cite{Perez:2020nqq} also discusses a slightly different model with a $Z_{14}$ `shaping' symmetry, which will remain out of the scope of this paper.
+Also see Ref.~\cite{CentellesChulia:2019ldn} for a different realization of the TBM phase from residual and generalized $CP$ symmetries.} Introducing four right-handed neutrinos, the fourth required to resolve the discrepancy with oscillation data \cite{pdglive}, this model predicts normal ordering of the light neutrino masses through the seesaw mechanism.

 The seesaw sector of the model which is relevant to our discussion is described by the following Lagrangian \cite{Perez:2020nqq}:

 The charged-leptons contained in the field $F$ couple to the right-handed neutrinos $\bar{N}$ and $\bar{N}_4$ through a heavy vector-like messenger $\Lambda$ and familons $\varphi_{\mc A}$, $\varphi_{\mc B}$, and $\varphi_v$. $y_X$ are dimensionless Yukawa couplings; $M_\Lambda$ and $M$ are masses of $\Lambda$ and $\bar{N}_4$.
 We assume that the messenger $\Lambda$ is heavier than the family symmetry breaking scale and can be integrated out.
 The Lagrangian in Eq.~\eqref{seesawlag} then becomes